Esri/maps-app-android/README.md

 * Sign in to ArcGIS account

 ## Development Instructions
 This Maps App repo is an Android Studio Project and App Module that can be directly cloned and imported into Android Studio.
+You will need to login to [ArcGIS for Developers](https://developers.arcgis.com/) and [register](https://developers.arcgis.com/applications/#/) your app.
+Once you've registered your version of this app, set the client id and redirect uri in the applications app_settings.xml file.
+Remember to also adjust your Android Manifest file to reflect the correct schema (based on your redirect uri) for the DefaultOAuthIntentReceiver.

 ### Fork the repo
 **Fork** the [Maps App Android](https://github.com/Esri/maps-app-android/fork) repo